-MacConkey agar was the first solid differential media to be formulated which was developed at 20th century by Alfred Theodore MacConkey.
-MacConkey Agar is the earliest selective and differential medium for cultivation of coliform organisms.
+MacConkey agar was the first solid differential media to be formulated which was developed in the 20th century by Alfred Theodore MacConkey.
+MacConkey Agar is the earliest selective and differential medium for the cultivation of coliform organisms.
 It is used for the isolation and differentiation of non-fastidious gram-negative rods, particularly members of the family Enterobacteriaceae and the genus Pseudomonas.

 Composition of MacConkey Agar

 |Neutral red||0.03 gm|

 |Crystal Violet||0.001 gm|

 Principle of MacConkey Agar